nwg-piotr/nwg-shell/README.md

 ### [nwg-panel](https://github.com/nwg-piotr/nwg-panel)

-A GTK3-based panel is the central point of the project.
-For now it contains 8 modules and 1 external plugin.
-It also supports tin2-like executors, that allow to add user-defined features easily.
+GTK3-based panel is the central point of the project.
+At the moment it contains 8 modules: Clock, Controls, CustomButton, Executor, MenuStart, Playerctl, Scratchpad, SwayTaskbar and SwayWorkspaces.
+The Executor module supports tint2-like executors, that allow to add user-defined features.
+The MenuStart module adds support for the nwg-menu plugin.

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)